cybertec-postgresql/ora_migrator/README.md

   have a boolean attribute `migrate` that should be set to `TRUE` to include the object in the migration.
 Since functions will always require editing, the flag is initially set to `FALSE` for functions.

+  If the Oracle definitions change while you are working, you can refresh the tables in the PostgreSQL stage with `oracle_migrate_refresh`.

 - Call `oracle_migrate_mkforeign` to create the PostgreSQL schemas and sequences and foreign tables.